Petites cochonnes bulgares

-Petites cochonnes bulgares is a 2005 pornographic film by French porn director Christian Lavil.
+Petites cochonnes bulgares (lit.
+Little Dirty Bulgarian Girls) is a 2005 pornographic film by French porn director Christian Lavil.
 The film was released in May 2005 by the producers Alkrys.
 It was the first Western European pornographic film to feature Bulgarian porn actresses exclusively.
 The film was shot in the period 2004 - 2005 around the town of Haskovo and the Black Sea resort Golden Sands.